 There are generally two categories of bankruptcy cases: Chapter 7 and Chapter 11.
-The first category, Chapter 7, completely eliminates the insolvent’s debt.
+The first category, Chapter 7, completely eliminates the insolvent’s debt (as long as no DAS is involved.
+What is a DAS?
+Find out here).
 The second category, Chapter 11, reorganizes the insolvent’s debt and provides a chance for partial repayment.

 If your customer files a Chapter 7, it means they have decided to go out of business, liquidate all assets and pay whatever they can in accordance with the bankruptcy code.
 In this case, your chance of getting paid depends on whether the debt was secured (with collateral) or unsecured.
 If it was secured, you’re much more likely to be reimbursed than if it was unsecured.

 With Chapter 11, the debtor files a plan that outlines their intention to modify and repay the debts.
 Once the plan is sanctioned by the bankruptcy court, payments are made according to the agreed upon proposal.
 In general, it is better if a client files a Chapter 11 bankruptcy compared to a Chapter 7, but even then, Chapter 11 is no guarantee that you will get paid (http://www.inc.com/guides/2010/11/11-things-to-do-when-a-client-files-bankruptcy.html).